So a few days ago, I reposted this article:

 Should I leave my firm?: I’d heard a tremendous amount of horror stories from nasty leaders or nasty companies and I’d never really thought about leaving.
 But trying to take Money Maverick to the next level on my own seemed like such a daunting task.
 I met all sorts of leaders before I achieved my MDRT, and I absolutely refused to have a serious career conversation with them until I achieved my MDRT first.
 The results surprised me.
 While of course, I was swamped (and continue till today to be swamped) with idiots who had REALLY NO BUSINESS BEING IN LEADERSHIP IN THE SLIGHTEST (and anyway they had either no value to add or made less than me, for good reason)…

-…some people thoroughly impressed me to the point that if there was enough to make up for the opportunity cost of transition [time, money, ensuring my clients stay with me, etc] with an added bonus, I likely would have left.
-The Four Values I look out for are Business Ability:
+…Some people thoroughly impressed me to the point that if there was enough to make up for the opportunity cost of transition [time, money, ensuring my clients stay with me, etc] with an added bonus, I likely would have left.
+The Four Values I look out for are:

 The greater understanding on how to expand both his/her business as a team/organization as well as how to expand MY business and brand, how to avoid the conflicts of interests involved.